k-gerner/Game-Pigeon-Solvers/Word Bites Tool/README.md

 <img src="https://github.com/k-gerner/Game-Pigeon-Solvers/blob/master/Images/Word%20Bites/sampleWordBitesBoard.jpeg" alt = "sample board" width="40%" align = "right">

 ### The Basics
-In Word Bytes, players are presented with a 9x8 board of open space.
+In Word Bites, players are presented with a 9x8 board of open space.
 Scattered around the board are several letter tiles, which can be either 1 or 2 letters long, and be oriented vertically or horizontally.
 In order to earn points, players must connect pieces on the board to form English words.
 The longer the word, the more points the player earns.
 Whoever scores more points in 80 seconds wins.
 ### How to use
-First, download the `wordBytesTool.py` and `letters9.txt` files and place them both in the same directory.
+First, download the `wordBitesTool.py` and `letters9.txt` files and place them both in the same directory.
 You can invoke the tool by running
 ```
-> python3 wordBytesTool.py
+> python3 wordBitesTool.py
 ```
 Once you do this, you will be prompted about which display mode you would like to use: `Diagram Mode`, or `List Mode`.
 Typing `i` will give you more information about each of them.
 After this, you will be asked to input the letter tiles in 3 different categories: single letters, horizontal pieces, and vertical pieces.
 Then, the program will calculate and display the best piece combinations.